 If the waiver is granted, the MS4 will not be required to submit an NOI or develop and implement a SWMP.
 However, if the waiver option is not attainable or is denied by TCEQ, the MS4 must create and enforce their SWMP.

-TCEQ anticipates the General Permit will become effective in December of 2018.
-Each MS4 must submit their respective NOI and SWMP to the TCEQ within 180 days following the effective date of the permit or prior to June 2019.
+When the General Permit becomes effective, each MS4 must submit their respective NOI and SWMP to the TCEQ within 180 days following the effective date.
 Failure to apply for permit coverage could result in state-issued violations with the possibility of monetary penalties.

-Below is an estimated timeline of the permit renewal process.
+Below is a timeline of the permit renewal process.

 The Jones|Carter Approach